 NCSU RUL05.67.22 – College of Agriculture and Life Sciences Reappointment, Promotion and Tenure Standards and Procedures

-NCSU REG05.20.27 – Statements of Mutual Expectations
+NCSU REG05.20.27 – Statements of Faculty Responsibilities

 Office of the Provost RPT Website

-This Department of Plant and Microbial Biology rule is supplemental to and consistent with NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure.
+This Department of Plant and Microbial Biology rule is supplemental to, and consistent with, NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure.

 2. Areas of Faculty Responsibility